josefadamcik/josefadamcik.cz/_posts/2022-05-15-starforged-valentin-session-2.md

 "Common Jones, going back.
 Should be easier than getting here".

-<aside>[set a course +supply 6+4=10 vs 4|10] weak hit.
-Courier asset, -1 safety (alternative cost)</aside>
+<aside>[set a course +supply 6+4=10 vs 4|10] weak hit
+ Alternative cost: courier asset, -1 safety (delivering a )</aside>

 The journey back was indeed easier and safer, just jumping through drifts along the known paths.
 Yet it took some time to go all the way to Prism Station.

 <aside>
-Location oracles:
+Location oracles
 First look: Industrial architecture, build from scrap metal.
 Trouble: Preyed upon by raiders
 Initial contact: Uncooperative
 </aside>

 Once you see Prism Station you can immediately tell that it is a home of scavengers.
 Chaotic patchwork of old star ship wrecks welded together using plates of scrap metal from destroyed ships and stations.
-People used what hey found to build it piece by piece over time.
+People used what they found to build it piece by piece over time.
 It's wonder it still holds together.

-"Orca to Prism, have you got a free spot for a courier."
+"Orca to Prism, have you got a free spot for a courier?"

 "Prism to Orca.
 We don't really have time to baby sit you.
 Just suit yourself, find a spot.
 Prism over and out."

 "Well, that wasn't really welcoming, Jones, was it?".
 Prism is quite chaotic place to dock in.
 Thankfully I wasn't here for the first time and I found one empty airlock.
 Not far away from Julio's place.
 The corridors of Prism Station were bit more chaotic than usually.
 People running around, some of them injured, other's dragging around welding equipment.
 Bots beeping like crazy.
 I buzzed at Julio's door.

 <aside>
 [reach a milestone]